Twenty Years of Jewish Storytelling

 Dolls for Democracy

 This collection features miniature, three-dimensional portraits of influential figures from history, created between the 1940s and early 1970s by doll artist Cecil Bullard Weeks.
 Carefully handcrafted and rich in detail, the collection is now a traveling exhibition highlighting leaders like Abraham Lincoln and John F. Kennedy, as well as lesser-known figures such as George Washington Carver, Haym Salomon, and Wing Luke, reflecting American history's diversity.
-Founded after WWII by B’nai B'rith Women, the Dolls for Democracy program used dolls in classrooms across the U.S. and Canada to promote cultural understanding and respect.
+Founded after WWII by B’nai B’rith Women, the Dolls for Democracy program promoted cultural understanding and respect in classrooms across the U.S. and Canada, while volunteers from B’nai B’rith Lodge No. 3003, known as the “Doll Ladies,” managed and used the dolls locally for decades in Washington State classrooms and in community settings to teach young children about tolerance.
 In August 2009, the collection was exhibited at the Rosalie Whyel Museum of Doll Art, and follow-up donations were made to the Washington State Jewish Historical Society, which now holds the largest collection of B’nai Brith Dolls for Democracy.

 Family of Strangers